 2016 honour killing case: Madras HC acquits woman's father, commutes death sentence of five

-The Madras High Court on Monday acquitted a death row convict and commuted the capital punishment of five others to life imprisonment in a 2016 honour killing in Tirupur district in Tamil Nadu,where a Dalit man was hacked to death in broad daylight before his wife.
+The Madras High Court on Monday acquitted a death row convict and commuted the capital punishment of five others to life imprisonment in a 2016 honour killing in Tirupur district in Tamil Nadu,where a Dalit man was hacked to death in broad daylight in front of RPT in front of his wife.
 The sensational daylight murder of Sankar was allegedly planned by his wife Kausalya's father Chinnasamy and others.

 Terming as 'injustice' the acquittal of her father, the prime accused in the case, and her mother, Kausalya said the state government should file an appeal against the verdict and that she would not rest till her parents were punished.
 The deceased, Sankar, a native of Kumaralingam near Udumalpet in Tirupur and Kausalya, hailing from another community, fell in love while studying engineering in nearby Pollachi and got married against her parents' wishes,following which the family allegedly hatched a conspiracy to eliminate the couple.